Housing Market Index

 • It's 50 when the % saying "good" = the % saying "poor"

-This page outlines the Q2 2025 results of CHBA’s Housing Market Index (HMI).
+This page outlines the Q1 2026 results of CHBA’s Housing Market Index (HMI).
 This informative research and economics product provides a much-needed leading indicator about the current and future health of the residential construction industry in Canada with respect to housing units for ownership (freehold or condominium).
 The HMI is a sentiment indicator, assessing current selling conditions, expectations for selling conditions over the next six months, and the level of sales office traffic (or other measures of prospective buyer interest).
 It is a proven indicator of housing starts that can be expected in six months and beyond.
+CHBA has now also started a similar indicator for the renovation market, the CHBA Renovation Market Index (RMI).

-The data for the CHBA HMI comes from a panel of CHBA homebuilders and developers from coast to coast.
-Every quarter, this panel – created in collaboration with our local and provincial home builders’ associations across Canada – responds to a series of questions about market conditions.
+The data for the CHBA HMI comes from a panel of CHBA homebuilders and developers from local and provincial home builders’ associations across Canada that respond to a series of questions about market conditions.
 CHBA then uses proprietary statistical analysis to prepare the quarterly HMI.
 In addition to the standard HMI questions, each quarter CHBA asks “special questions” that allow the Association to gather data and insights into current issues affecting the industry across the country.

 CHBA’s HMI was modelled on the National Association of Home Builders’ (NAHB) very successful and influential US version.
 The NAHB version is used regularly by financial analysts, the Federal Reserve, policymakers, economic analysts, and the news media, given the importance of the health of the residential construction industry to the overall economy.
 Through the CHBA HMI, CHBA has done the same for Canada, where it is being used and followed by similar Canadian agencies (e.g. Bank of Canada, Statistics Canada), government policymakers, economists/analysts and media.